harshalplus1/Rugeved_AI_Taskphase/README.md

 Week 4

-    OpenCV Documentation and Reading from the sources -
+    OpenCV Documentation and Reading from the sources - Done

+Week 5

+    Pothole Detection - Done
+    Pothole Detection on Video - Done